 - This child looks at all colors and colored patterns.

-- This child does have a distinct preference for the color red for visual attention at near and distance.
+- This child does have a distinct preference for the color red for visual attention at near and distance but all colors are used for recognition.

 - This child was observed visually locating and then following a peer dressed in red or orange when told to line up, when evacuating the building in a fire drill and when outside on the playground.